hu-zza/uBot_firmware/README.md

 # μBot firmware

-The μBot firmware bundled with MicroPython for ESP8266, which SoC is the heart of this robot.
+The firmware of the μBot, the educational floor robot.
+(A MicroPython port to ESP8266 with additional modules.)

 ## Setup